tududes/rpc-load-balancer/README.md

 ### How It Works:
 1. Reads fullnode entries from `endpoints.txt`.
 2. Fetches remote `ledger_version` to assess node health.
-3. Selects the top 3 nodes based on performance.
+3. Selects the top nodes based on a tolerance within top chain block height.
-4. Configures `nginx` with a unique proxy setup for each selected node.
+4. Configures `nginx` with a unique proxy setup for all qualifying nodes.

 ---